gokul-1998/object_detection_scratch_students/README.md

-# welcome to my personal Portfol
+# welcome to my personal Portfolio